-DBZ is chemically similar to TBZ, except for the incorporation of deuterium (“heavy hydrogen”, a type of hydrogen with higher mass allowing for stronger chemical bonds), which makes the drug more resistant to metabolism by the human body.
+DBZ is chemically similar to TBZ, except for the incorporation of deuterium (“heavy hydrogen”), which makes the drug more resistant to metabolism by the human body.
 This creates several advantages compared to TBZ: steadier drug levels in the blood, lower peak concentration, lower doses and less frequent (twice daily vs three times daily) drug administration while maintaining the same relative effect.
 For these reasons, DBZ is felt to be better tolerated compared to TBZ.
 The mechanism of action and side effects of DBZ are the same as TBZ.

 VBZ is a purified prodrug of TBZ, meaning that it is metabolized (converted) into some of the same active substances as TBZ.
 Due to its pharmacological profile, VBZ is administered once daily compared to three times daily for TBZ, and is felt to be better tolerated than TBZ.
 The mechanism of action and side effect profile of VBZ are the same as TBZ and DBZ.

 The FDA’s approved VBZ for the treatment of tardive dyskinesia.
 It is currently being marketed for this indication by Neurocrine Biosciences Inc. under the trade name Ingrezza.
 VBZ is also used off-label for chorea in Huntington’s disease and Tourette’s syndrome.
 The side-effects of VBZ are similar to those of TBZ and DBZ and similarly resolve upon dose reduction or drug withdrawal.
 VBZ has not been associated with tardive dyskinesia.
 VBZ is typically dosed as 80mg once daily.